gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Remove-AIPScannerScannedFileTypes.md

 ### -ScannedFileTypes
 Specifies the file type or array of file types to be included or excluded from scanning.

-- To scan all file types, specify `*`.
-- To scan only specific file types, specify `.<file name extension>`.
+- If your file types list specifies file types to scan, specify `.<file name extension>` to remove a file type from the list.
 For example, .docx.
-- To exclude specific file types from being scanned, specify `- .<file name extension>`.For example, - .docx.
+- If your file types list specifies file types to exclude from scanning, specify `-.<file name extension>` to remove a file type from the list.
+For example, -.docx.
-- To reset the list back to defaults, specify `@()`.

 ```yaml